PiotrJustyna/road-to-orleans/8/readme.md

 in the same table if the user wishes.
 Clusters can also contain different versions of silos eg for testing purposes.
 ### Running Silo local -> Aws Cluster

-* Authenticate with aws in your terminal.
+* Authenticate with aws in your terminal and make sure your environment variables are set.
 As in example 7, the following scripts can be used to run silos locally:

 * `./run-docker-silo.sh`
 * `./run-local-silo.sh`